tasdikrahman/tasdikrahman.com/content/posts/2026-04-29-home-lab-humble-beginnings.md

 ## How It Started

 Back in 2017, I was using this k8s distribution called [Typhoon](https://github.com/tasdikrahman/infra), hosted over at DigitalOcean.
-Was only for experimenting around, nothing installed on it which I was using on a regular basis.
+This was only for experimentation and I never really ended up hosting anything there.

-Around 2020, I started hosting a small [Pi-hole](https://pi-hole.net) setup for DNS-based ad filtering, installed over my raspberyy pi.
+Around 2020, I started hosting a small [Pi-hole](https://pi-hole.net) setup for DNS-based ad filtering, installed on my raspbery pi.
 But this was also short lived and I turned it off after a year.

-I wanted to get back to my homeserver setup a bit more seriously, and this is me iterating over the last two setups.
-The idea for me is to start hosting some applications which I use on a regular basis on my homelab.
-But also at the same time being pragmatic, on what to self host and what to not.
+Learning from my last two setups, I wanted to start fresh and build something which is easy to maintain.
+I also want to start hosting some applications which I use on a regular basis.
+I am trying to be pragmatic, on what to self host and what to not.

 ## Finding the Right Box

-I started looking with different machines on eBay, Kleinanzeigen.
-After a few days of searching on and off, I did come across this one machine from Lenovo called The Think Center.
-It was selling for pretty cheap, so I ended up buying it from the last owner.
+I started looking for different machines on eBay, Kleinanzeigen.
+After a few days of searching on and off, I came across this machine from Lenovo called The Think Center.
+It was selling for pretty cheap, so I ended up buying it.

 The model is a Lenovo ThinkCentre M75Q Generation 2 and comes with 8 GB of RAM and around 256 GB of space.
 It might seem less, but I just want to start with something rather than overthink too much about what configuration I would have wanted.
-Given that this ThinkCentre is configurable, I wasn't really concerned about extensibility.

-From what I checked around, I can go maximum till 64 GB with 2 into 32 GB card slots.
+I can go maximum till 64 GB with 2 into 32 GB card slots.
 And for storage, I could have one on the primary slot and one attached to the secondary slot.
-From checking further, I could practically go all the way till 6 TB of NVMe storage on this machine.
+I could practically go all the way till 6 TB of NVMe storage on this machine.
 If required, I would always be able to attach an external drive through the USB.
 But again, something to figure out as I grow usage.

-The machine already came with a Wi-Fi dongle attached to it, which made my job easier, not having to wire it up on Ethernet on my home router, as the router sits in another room.
-I did look for repeaters, but it seemed a bit unnecessary at the current moment of setup until I really faced some issues with speed.
+Luckily, the machine came with a Wi-Fi dongle attached, so I didn't have to attach an ethernet cable, from a router sitting in a different room.
+I will look further into it, if there are upload/download issues later.

 Here's what it looks like